Fai-Web-Lab/holbertonschool-hbnb/part1/documentation.md

 Place: Holds the property details (price, location, etc.) and links to a specific owner_id.

-Review: functions as a link between a User and a Place, storing the rating and comment.
+Review: Functions as a link between a User and a Place, storing the rating and comment.

 Amenity: Represents features (like Wifi, Pool) that can be associated with multiple places.